Cannabis Sativa, Cannabis Indica and Cannabis Ruderalis.

 All OMMP cardholders must be 18 with both a valid OMMP card and a valid ID as per the list of OLCC acceptable forms of ID.

 All cartridges are 510 thread and fit in most batteries.
 That said, this issue is single handedly responsible for more user errors and cartridge issues than any other issue.
 The oil viscosity and type of cartridge used by each company many be different and require a different voltage batteries.
-This is why each company offers a matching battery for their cartridge, to ensure that the customer has the proper voltage battery to go with their cartridge.
+This is why each company offers a matching battery for their cartridge, to ensure that the the customer has the proper voltage battery to go with their cartridge.
 Having the proper voltage battery ensures that your cartridge will work and burns correctly.
 If you are having trouble with your cartridge make sure you are using the correct voltage battery before you assume the cartridge is defective.

 Tetrahydrocannabinol: the dominate psychoactive compound in activated cannabis.
 THC is the cannabinoid known for euphoric feelings associated with being high.

 Cannabidiol, the second most abundant cannabinoid in activated cannabis.
 It delivers little to no psychoactive effects.
 CBD (Cannabidiol) is believed to influence your endocannabinoid system is by slowing the reuptake of your naturally occurring endogenous cannabinoids.
 Additionally, CBD has the potential to create a more balanced high when consumed in conjunction with THC.